MARlab-opbg/DORIS/README.md

 **Authors**: Susanna Summa, Riccardo Gori, Luigi Freda, Enrico Castelli and Maurizio Petrarca

-This repository will provide upon paper acceptance part of the C++ implementation behind our paper titled **Development of a dynamic oriented rehabilitative integrated system (DORIS) and preliminary tests**.
+This repository will provide part of the C++ implementation behind our paper titled **Development of a dynamic oriented rehabilitative integrated system (DORIS) and preliminary tests**, upon paper acceptance.

-Moving platform are introduced in the field of the study of posturography since ’70 years.
-Commercial platforms have some limits: a limited number of Dofs; pre-configured protocols and usually they are expensive.
+Moving platforms are introduced in the field of the study of posturography since ’70 years.
+Commercial platforms have some limits:
+* a limited number of Dofs;
+* pre-configured protocols
+* and usually they are expensive.
 In order to overcome these limits, we developed a robotic platform: DORIS.
 The adopted solution guarantees to be useful for both postural assessment and training of equilibrium and gait.
 The full control of its movement and of human dynamic interaction is a further benefit for the identification of innovative solutions for research and treatment in a field that is strongly investigated, but still open.
-DORIS is a Multi Intelligent System provided by the intergation of specific modules.
+DORIS is a Multi Intelligent System provided by the integration of specific modules.

 <p align="center">
 <img src="images/System-architecture-v2.png"